 Obtain such insurance or such bonds pursuant to the provisions of these Bylaws, and perform an annual review of such insurance coverage.

-Make additions and improvements to, or alterations of, the Common Areas, or modify, close, remove, eliminate or discontinue use of any common facility, including any Improvement or landscaping.
+Make additions and improvements to, or alterations of, the Common Areas.

 The Board may from time to time adopt such rules and regulations as may be necessary or advisable to ensure compliance with the Covenants and Bylaws of the Association.
 The process for adoption shall include Notice to Members with opportunity for Member discussion and requests for revision at the Board meeting, followed by Notice to Members for vote on adoption at a subsequent Board meeting.
+If less than 60% of the Board do not approve such rules and regulations they shall be put to an association vote.
 The Board may from time to time amend such Governing Documents provided the meeting Notice identifies the amendment that will be proposed.
 Such rules and regulations shall be stated in writing or electronically published and shall be made available to each Owner, tenant, Mortgagee, or other party having a legitimate interest therein upon request of such individual to the Secretary of the Association.
 When so adopted, such Governing Documents shall be binding upon all Owners and Occupants.

 Enforcement by legal means of the provisions of the Covenants, these Bylaws and any Governing Documents adopted hereunder.